 This sleek Lexus ad shows simplicity at its finest.
 The beautiful footage depicts English National Ballet’s prima ballerina Tamara Rojo as she pirouettes and leaps around, interspersed with shots of the IS.

 But the big difference is the soundtrack.
 There’s no classical music here – the punchy baseline comes from Stephen Kozmeniuk’s track Step Up.

-The Force is loved by big kids and little kids alike as it taps into the Star Wars films.
+The Force is loved by big and little kids alike as it taps into the Star Wars films.
 A small child dressed as Darth Vader attempts to use ‘the force’ to move various objects around the family home without success, including a bored-looking pet dog.

 Then his father parks the new VW Passat in the driveway, and mini Darth Vader heads out to try his powers.
 To his surprise, the engine roars to life under the power of his hands… not really – Dad is turning it on with the key from the kitchen.
 But the warmth and humour, as well as the iconic film score in the background, have made this one of VW’s most iconic adverts.